 - Press Tab before placing the Parameter Set or double-click an already placed Parameter Set directive to display the Parameter Set mode of the Properties panel.

-- Next, click the Add button in the Rules section of the Parameter Set mode of the Properties panel to select a rule from the Choose Design Rule Type dialog.
+- Next, click the Add button in the Parameters section of the Parameter Set mode of the Properties panel and choose Rule from the drop-down to select a rule from the Choose Design Rule Type dialog.

 Editing the value for a rule.